diegozea/MIToS.jl/docs/src/Information.md

 # [Information](@id Module-Information)

-The `Information` module of MIToS defines types and functions useful to calculate information measures (e.g. *Mutual Information* (MI) and *Entropy*) over a Multiple Sequence Alignment (MSA).
+Extracting evolutionary signals, such as conservation and coevolution, from Multiple Sequence Alignments (MSAs) is a common task in bioinformatics.
+There are several methods to estimate these signals, including information measures like *Shannon Entropy*—to assess the conservation of a position—and *Mutual Information*—to assess the coevolution between two positions.
+The `Information` module of MIToS defines types and functions useful for calculating those information measures over an MSA.
 This module was designed to count `Residue`s (defined in the `MSA` module) in special contingency tables (as fast as possible) and to derive probabilities from these counts.
-Also, includes methods for applying corrections to those tables, e.g. pseudocounts and pseudo frequencies.
-Finally, `Information` allows to use these probabilities and counts to estimate information measures and other frequency based values.
+It also includes methods for applying corrections to those tables, e.g., pseudo counts and pseudo frequencies.
+Finally, `Information` allows using probabilities and counts to estimate information measures and other frequency-based values.

 ```julia
 using MIToS.Information # to load the Information module
 ```

 ## Features

-  - Estimate multi dimensional frequencies and probability tables from sequences, MSAs, etc...
+  - Estimate multi-dimensional frequencies (counts) and probability tables from sequences, MSA columns, etc...
-  - Correction for small number of observations
+  - Corrections for a small number of observations
-  - Correction for data redundancy on a MSA
+  - Corrections for data redundancy on an MSA
-  - Estimate information measures
+  - Estimate information measures such as Shannon entropy, mutual information, etc...
   - Calculate corrected mutual information between residues

 ## Contents